-(Also known as: be accepted, don’t rock the boat, don’t make people angry, protect others from pain…)
+(Aka: be accepted, don’t rock the boat, don’t make people angry, protect others from pain…)

 I wanted to be liked by my family, partners, friends, coworkers, hell, I even wanted to be liked by strangers in the check-out line.
 And my primary methods of attempting to achieve this likability have been the omitting of truth and the subtle (and sometimes not-so-subtle) bending of truth to slant it toward my own likability.

 Several years ago, I began working to be more deliberately honest with another goal in mind: to build authentic friendships.
 I decided to speak the whole truth at all times and risk losing some people, if it meant my relationships with others grew deeper.
 I worked hard at being truthful, but I still found myself holding back or scrambling to find the “right” words that would cast me in the best light, at times.
 It wasn’t until recently, after reading the words of Brad Blanton in his book Radical Honesty, that I realized that the goal of building authentic friendships, though slightly better than the goal of being liked, is still a bad one.
 They both focus on and require the participation of another person.
 As I read Blanton’s book, the following words leaped from the page:

 “When you tell the truth, you are free simply by virtue of describing what is so.”

 In that moment, I realized there is another, better, goal to strive toward than Be Liked or Build Authentic Friendships: